World Cycling Trips

 My name is Kevin Rodger.
 I was born in 1957 in southern Ontario (Canada), and have lived in Alberta and Saskatchewan, as well as both northern and southern Ontario.

 I was always interested in flying.
 I obtained my glider licence in 1972 through the Royal Canadian Air Cadet program.
-In 1975 I graduated with my power scholarship out of London, Ontario.
-I attended Confederation College's Aviation Management program from 1976 to 1978, at which time I started my aviation career as a flight instructor for the Nighthawk Flying Club, based out of Iroquois Falls, Ontario.
+In 1975 I graduated with my Power Flying Scholarship out of London, Ontario.
+I attended Confederation College's Aviation Management program from 1976 to 1978, after which time I started my aviation career as a flight instructor for the Nighthawk Flying Club, based out of Iroquois Falls, Ontario.
 After six years of instructing, I was hired as a First Officer for what was then Canada's oldest continuosly running airline, Austin Airways.
-After four years of emplyment in Timmins, Ontario, Austin Airways purchased Air Ontario, and merged the two airlines together under the Air Ontario brand.
-Eventually, Air Ontario was purchased by Air Canada (which also owned Air BC, Air Alliance, and Air Nova) after the collapse of Canadian Airlines, Air Canada purchased the assets and merged the carriers together.
+After four years of employment in Timmins, Ontario, Austin Airways purchased Air Ontario, and merged the two airlines together under the Air Ontario brand.
+Eventually, Air Ontario was purchased by Air Canada (which also owned Air BC, Air Alliance, and Air Nova).
+After the collapse of Canadian Airlines, Air Canada purchased the assets and merged the carriers together.
 The merger of the regionals, originally came to be called Air Canada Regional, and eventually Air Canada Jazz (I thought this was a brief history).

-As a pilot for regional air carrier, Air Canada Jazz, for the last 25 years, I have flown over most of Canada, and much of the continental United States.
+As a pilot for regional air carrier, Air Canada Jazz (and it's many "itterations") since 1983, I have flown over most of Canada, and much of the continental United States.
 I presently fly the 50 seat Canadair RJ regional jet, as well as its "big brother", the 75 seat Canadair 705.
 Air Canada Jazz was a wholy owned subsidiary of Canada's national airline, Air Canada.
-We were spuyn off from Air Canada about four years ago, but 93% of our income source is from "feeding" the Air Canada network.
-Other income comes from a relationship with Thomas Cook Airlines, serving the Caribbean with charter service in the winter on Boeing 757 aircraft.
-Presently, Jazz is the second largest air carrier in Canada, and we currently have the most domestic departures of any airline in Canada.
+On February 2, 2006 Jazz went public, and is no longer owned by Air Canada.
+However, almost all of Jazz' present day income comes from "feeding" the Air Canada network.

 If you want any additional information on any of the trips listed, or cycling in general, you can e-mail me at firstname.lastname@example.org.